-The guideline is to provide Jefferson County Fire and EMS personnel and Incident Commanders with direction on the implementation and use of Firefighter rehabilitation at the scene of fires, other emergency incident scenes, and during training, per NFPA 1594 (2008).
+The guideline is to provide Jefferson County Fire and EMS personnel and Incident Commanders with direction on the implementation and use of Firefighter Rehabilitation at any emergency scene and during training, per NFPA 1594 (2008).
 It shall provide direction as to what activities are to be undertaken by each component of the fire ground and the EMS providers assigned to work in the rehab sector.
 These guidelines include when to restrict members from returning to duty for medical reasons and when to transport for additional treatment.
 It shall also provide guidance to those members reporting to rehab as to what their responsibilities are, and what to expect of the process.
-It is the intent of this Standard to ensure the safety and accountability of those providing fire and EMS services within Jefferson County.
+It is the intent of this standard to ensure the safety and accountability of those providing fire and EMS services within Jefferson County.

-B. Standard for Rehabilitation Establishment
+A. Standard for Rehabilitation Establishment

-- Formal Rehabilitation should be established on all incidents in which one or more of the following are present: - Operational period greater than forty-five (45) minutes. - Greater than twenty (20) Operational Personnel on scene. - Any incident in which an area (sector) has been determined Immediately Dangerous to Life and Health (IDLH). - At the discretion of the Incident Commander or commanding officer.
+- Formal Rehabilitation should be established on all incidents in which one or more of the following are present: - Operational period greater than forty-five (45) minutes. - o Greater than twenty (20) Operational Personnel on scene. - Any incident in which an area (sector) has been determined Immediately Dangerous to Life and Health (IDLH). - o At the discretion of the Incident Commander or commanding officer.